onera/MOLA/DOCUMENTATION/src_sphinx/index.rst

 * corrected major bug involving the restart procedure when time-averaging
 * many new examples in `$MOLA/EXAMPLES` and `$MOLA/EXAMPLES_RESTRICTED` directories
 * new inlet and outlet Giles conditions including relevant examples
+* residuals are now accessible during the simulation in file arrays.cgns

 LIFTING-LINE
 ------------